UNEDSoftMatter/CG-Method/README.md

 *CG-Method* admits arguments.

+### *CG-Method* with arguments

-1. If you do not provide any argument,  *CG-Method* calls to the function `void PrepareInputFiles(void)`   (located   in   `src/io.c`).
+If you  do not provide any  argument,  *CG-Method* calls  to the  function `void PrepareInputFiles(void)`  (located in  `src/io.c`).
 This  function  will create snapshots for the  positions and velocities using  system calls.
 Then,  it will create a file list called `sim` which will be used to process each snapshot.

 Essentially, `PrepareInputFiles` will do the following:
 ```